BozJR/results-summary-component/README.md

 # Frontend Mentor - Results summary component solution

-This is My solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is My solution to creating a basic Results summary component (no data added, all data is fictional).

 ## Table of contents